 5. A GitHub account

-Setting up Heroku for hosting
+Setting up Heroku for API hosting

 The first step is to set up a Heroku application to host your API.
 Go to your Heroku apps dashboard.
 Click New, then Create new app.
 Decide on a name, then create the new app.
+If you haven’t already uploaded a payment method, you’ll need to do so here.

 New app - Heroku